Wick and anti-Wick characterizations of linear operators on spaces of power series expansions

 \medspace

-The analysis behind \eqref{Eq:IntroReprIdent} and the other related results are based on some continuity properties of independent interests, for operators of binomial types, which acts on coefficients of power series expansions.
-These binomial operators are given by
+The analysis behind \eqref{Eq:IntroReprIdent} and the other related results are based on some continuity properties for linear and bilinear binomial type operators of independent interests, which acts on coefficients of power series expansions, given in \cite{Teofanov2} and in Section \ref{sec3}.
+The linear binomial operators are given by

 when $c$ is a suitable sequence on $\nn {2d}$ and $t\in \mathbf C$ is fixed.
 Let $T_{\maclA}$ be the linear and bijective map which takes the sequence $\{c(\alpha ,\beta )\} _{\alpha ,\beta \in \nn d}$ into the power series expansion